Understanding Causes and Consequences

-Studying past genocides brings the corrosive power of prejudice and hatred into sharp focus, and represents a "living memorial" to those who perished.
-Just as importantly, learning about past atrocities provides hope for the future: As young adults learn about the historical, social, religious, political, and economic factors that have resulted in genocide, they comprehend that it is the responsibility of individual citizens—themselves—to recognize the danger signals and prevent another nascent genocide from becoming reality.
+Studying past genocides brings the corrosive power of prejudice and hatred into sharp focus and represents a "living memorial" to those who perished.
+Just as importantly, learning about past atrocities provides hope for the future: as young adults learn about the historical, social, religious, political, and economic factors that have resulted in genocide, they comprehend that it is the responsibility of individual citizens—including themselves—to recognize the danger signals and to prevent another nascent genocide from becoming reality.

-Consistent with ABC-CLIO's other award-winning Solutions databases, Modern Genocide: Understanding Causes and Consequences is structured to ensure students find it extremely easy to use.
+Consistent with ABC-CLIO's other award-winning Solutions databases, Modern Genocide: Understanding Causes and Consequences is structured to ensure that students find it extremely easy to use.
 It comprises three components: an online textbook, constantly updated to ensure that its contents are current and accurate; perspectives that support critical-thinking skills and invite student engagement with the sensitive subject matter; and a supporting reference library on genocide.
-The "textbook" portion provides comprehensive text complimented by powerful visual elements on 10 genocides, including the Armenian genocide, the Cambodian genocide, the Herero genocide, the Holocaust, and the Rwandan genocide.
+The "textbook" portion provides a comprehensive text complimented by powerful visual elements on 10 genocides, including the Armenian genocide, the Cambodian genocide, the Herero genocide, the Holocaust, and the Rwandan genocide.

-Modern Genocide: Understanding Causes and Consequences also includes more than 200 primary sources that illustrate the process and outcome of genocide, supplying memoirs, narratives, domestic and international legal documents, as well as first-hand accounts that vividly depict the impact of destruction on entire societies as well as on individuals' lives.
+Modern Genocide: Understanding Causes and Consequences also includes more than 200 primary sources such as memoirs, narratives, and domestic and international legal documents that illustrate the process and outcome of genocide, as well as first-hand accounts that vividly depict the impact of destruction on entire societies as well as on individuals' lives.
 These invaluable resources enable students to fully grasp the history and events of each modern genocide and can be used as a springboard for the discussion of human and civil rights issues.

 - Comprises more than 1,250 reference items that cover important individuals, events, organizations, and places related to genocide